A topic from the subject of Quantification in Chemistry.

 Regulations and Standards:

-• Occupational Safety and Health Administration (OSHA) sets guidelines for chemical safety
+• Occupational Safety and Health Administration (OSHA) sets guidelines for workplace chemical safety in the United States, including hazard communication, PPE requirements, and emergency procedures.

 By adhering to these principles, chemists can protect themselves, the environment, and the community from the potential risks associated with chemicals and hazardous waste.